151 WordPress Hacks: Learn WordPress from Scratch

 #115.
 Adding Copyright

-Even if you don’t know coding, you can easily add copyright in WordPress theme using the simple HTML.
+Even if you don’t know how to code, you can easily add copyright in WordPress theme using the simple HTML.

 #116.
 Backing up Your WordPress Theme

-You should also know the WordPress hacks to backup your WordPress theme.
+You should also see the WordPress hacks to backup your WordPress theme.
 You can have the full backup of your website.

 Using the cPanel, you can make and download the ZIP file of your theme from the wp-content folder.